elyeslaiche/GraphQlApi/README.md

 ### Running the application

-To run the application, navigate to the directory where `Client.py` is located and run:
+To run the application, navigate to the directory where `Client.py` is located (the src folder) and run:

 \`\`\`
 python Client.py